CityBase Solution Architect Salary in Greater Chicago Area | $105K-$107K+ | Levels.fyi

 The median Solution Architect compensation in Greater Chicago Area package at CityBase totals $106K per year.
-View the base salary, stock, and bonus breakdowns for CityBase's total compensation packages.
+View the base salary, equity, and bonus breakdowns for CityBase's total compensation packages.
 Last updated: 9/30/2025

 Company